Synonym(s)

 Medical and cosmetic indications:

-use of hyaluronic acid in hydrogels for wound care is propagated.
-Reliable results are to be awaited.
+The use of hyaluronic acid in hydrogels for wound care is being promoted.
+Reliable results remain to be seen.

-use of hyaluronic acid in aesthetic medicine is a long-established procedure.
-Hyaluronic acid preparations are by far the most frequently used materials used as injectable filling materials (fillers) for wrinkle injections.
-Furthermore, hyaluronic acid fillers are used to model the lips (enlargement, "injecting") or to build up facial contours.
+The use of hyaluronic acid in aesthetic medicine is a long-established procedure.
+Hyaluronic acid preparations are by far the most commonly used materials as injectable filling materials (fillers) for wrinkle injections.
+Hyaluronic acid fillers are also used to model the lips (augmentation, "spraying on") or to build up facial contours.
 The effect of hyaluronic acid-based fillers is maintained for 6-9 months.
-The treatment can be repeated as often as desired.
+The treatment can be repeated as often as required.
 Preparations based on non-animal, stabilized hyaluronic acid (NASHA) are becoming increasingly common.
 These preparations have been specially developed for the treatment of body deformities.

-The use of hyaluronic acid is propagated in the treatment of atrophic scars (scars that have sunk below the skin level).
-It is unclear to what extent this procedure triggers a collagen production and thus causes a permanent effect.
+The use of hyaluronic acid in the treatment of atrophic scars (scars that have sunk below the skin level) is being promoted.
+It is unclear to what extent this procedure triggers collagen production and thus produces a lasting effect.

-are widely used in cosmetic products, among others also as orally (!) applicable preparations.
-As hyaluronic acid molecules are not absorbed by the skin due to their size, hyaluronic acid fragments (hydrolyzed sodium hyaluronate) are used for this purpose.
-This "low-molecular hyaluronic acid" is assumed to penetrate into the skin.
-There are some studies with positive results which need further confirmation.
+Hyaluronic acid preparations are widely used in cosmetics, including oral (!) preparations.
+As the hyaluronic acid molecules are not absorbed by the skin due to their size, hyaluronic acid fragments (hydrolyzed sodium hyaluronate) are used for this purpose.
+This "low-molecular hyaluronic acid" is assumed to penetrate the skin.
+Some studies with positive results are available, which require further confirmation.

-Hyaluronic acid is also offered in tablet form as a dietary supplement.
+Note: Hyaluronic acid is also available mainly in tablet form as a dietary supplement.

 Side effects were injection-related infections (erysipelas, abscesses) as well as late onset (after 8-10 weeks) local granulomatous reactions, which occurred in 0.5% and 4.5% of treated subjects, depending on the study.
 Furthermore, activation of sarcoidosis has been described.
 Generalized exanthema may occur after intra-articular injections of hyaluronic acid.